bobanetwork/boba_legacy/boba_documentation/developer/nft-bridge.md

 import "./IL1StandardERC721.sol";

 contract L1StandardERC721 is IL1StandardERC721, ERC721 {
-  // This is required
-  // This is your L2 NFT contract address
+  // [This is mandatory]
-  // When we register your NFT contracts in our bridge, we make sure that
-  // we only have one pair for your L1 NFT contract. address public override l2Contract;
+  // This is your L1 NFT contract address.
+Only one pair of your NFT contracts can be registered in the NFT bridges. address public override l2Contract;
-  // This is required
+  // [This is not mandatory] You can use other names or other ways to only allow l1 NFT bridge to mint and burn tokens
   // This is L1 NFT brigde contract address address public l1Bridge;

-  // This is required
+  // [This is not mandatory]
   // Only l1Brigde (L1 NFT bridge) can mint or burn NFTs modifier onlyL1Bridge {
     require(msg.sender == l1Bridge, "Only L1 Bridge can mint and burn");
     _;
   }

-  // This is required
+  // [This is mandatory]
-  // We need to verify that l1Contract method is implemented in this contract function supportsInterface(bytes4 _interfaceId) public view override(IERC165, ERC721) returns (bool) {
+  // You must export this interface `IL1StandardERC721.l2Contract.selector` function supportsInterface(bytes4 _interfaceId) public view override(IERC165, ERC721) returns (bool) {
     bytes4 bridgingSupportedInterface = IL1StandardERC721.l2Contract.selector
       ^ IL1StandardERC721.mint.selector